-In his homily on January 11, 2015, the Bishop of Rome told his audience:
+In his homily on January 11, 2015, Pope Francis told his audience:

 Teach your children that it is not possible to be Christian outside the Church, and it is not possible to follow Christ outside the Church.

 The truth is that one can be a Christian without being a member of any Church, be it the Catholic Church or a Christian Church.

 Jesus gave us the two greatest commandments in Matthew 22:35–40: